 Steve Peters (b.
 1959) makes music and sound for many contexts and occasions using environmental recordings, found/natural objects, electronics, acoustic instruments, and voices.
 Attentive to the subtle nuances of perception and place, his work is understated, contemplative, and often site-specific.
 He performs with the Seattle Phonographers Union, and works as a freelance producer, writer, and curator.
 Since 1989 he has been the Director of Nonsequitur, a non-profit organization presenting experimental music and sound art, currently via the Wayward Music Series at the Chapel Performance Space in Seattle.
 His music has been released on such labels as Cold Blue, Palace of Lights, Sirr, Dragon's Eye, 12k, and Present Sounds.

-In the mid-1980s Peters moved to New York City, working at Franklin Furnace, New Music Distribution Service, and as Artist-in-Residence in public schools on Long Island.
-He played free improvised music in the Downtown experimental scene, presented Snapshot Radio on WFMU, began working with dancers, and took performance workshops with members of Meredith Monk's company.
+III.
+1984-88, New York City: Franklin Furnace, New Music Distribution Service, MoMA, American Foundation for the Blind, Artist-in-Residence in Long Island middle schools; free improvisation, Snapshot Radio on WFMU, collaboration with dancers, workshops with members of Meredith Monk's company.

 IV.
 1988-92, Santa Fé, New Mexico: co-founded Nonsequitur with Jonathan Scheuer (1989); "Spanish" folk music; eccentric radio art; field recording; Dueto Le Mômo with Margarita Cordero; played with Gamelan Encantada and studied gamelan selonding in Bali.